jackmazac/mindmosaic/README.md

 6. To setup the database, navigate to the `database` directory.
 7. Run the `init.sql` file to create the database and tables.
 8. Run the `seed.sql` file to populate the tables with initial data.

-Note: Make sure you have Node.js and MySQL installed on your machine.